 Operations in the automated warehouse

 One of the aisles is reserved for finished products, while the other stores packaging components.
-In each aisle, a stacker crane automatically inserts and removes goods into/from their locations as per instructions from Interlake Mecalux’s Easy WMS warehouse management system.
+In each aisle, a stacker crane automatically inserts and removes goods into/from their locations as per instructions from Mecalux’s Easy WMS warehouse management system.
 Both aisles are interconnected by means of two lines of conveyors that transfer the goods.

 The loading docks are located just next to the aisle for finished products to streamline the distribution of the goods.
 These docks also receive pallets sent by suppliers containing the components used in the production processes.
 All of them must go through a checkpoint where their sizes are checked.
 They are then sent to the components aisle via the transfer area.

-At one end of the components aisle is a lift that links the installation with the production lines.
+At one end of the components aisle is a lift that links the warehouse with the production lines.
 It is tasked with sending the parts to production (on the upper floor) and the finished cosmetics to the warehouse.
 As finished products are not stored in this aisle, they must change aisles via the transfer conveyors.

 A facility under control

-Considering the wide variety of SKUs and number of goods movements, Interlake Mecalux has implemented the Easy WMS warehouse management system.
+Considering the wide variety of SKUs and number of goods movements, Mecalux has implemented the Easy WMS warehouse management system.
 “It’s made our storage processes more efficient, which has helped to enhance our operations,” explains Pilar López.

 The software incorporates rules and algorithms to organize the goods based on their particular characteristics (whether they are finished products or components) and demand level.
 The aisles are divided into three sections according to product turnover: type A, B or C. Thus, for example, type A items (higher demand level) are placed at the ends of the aisles to streamline entries and exits.
 This enables Natura Bissé to control the traceability of all its products in real time.

 To improve goods management, the WMS communicates with the Ekon ERP at Natura Bissé.
 “The process to integrate the two systems was very well documented, and we were given proper support,” notes the Industrial Director.
-The ERP notifies Easy WMS in advance of the items scheduled to arrive at the installation.
+The ERP notifies Easy WMS in advance of the items scheduled to arrive at the warehouse.
 The WMS then organizes the locations and, once the products are received, checks that no mistakes have been made.